With Ironclad Workflow Designer, it’s quick and easy to automate contract templates at your company.

 Ready to publish?
 First, check your guardrails if there are any errors that will prevent you from publishing your workflow for use.
 Warnings won’t prevent you from publishing your workflow, but it’s worth looking into what is causing that warning.

 If you don’t have any errors or warnings, you’ll see a green checkmark that signals your workflow is ready for publishing.
 Now hit that green Publish button!
+After you click Publish, a modal appears where you can add notes and context to that version of the workflow's configuration.

 Congratulations!
 Once published, new workflows will appear immediately under the Start Workflow dropdown list on the Dashboard.